r3bl-org/r3bl-open-core/README.md

    maintain two types of cursor or index:
    1. Logical index which allows the `String` to be traversed by grapheme cluster segment.
-   2. Display index which allows `crossterm` column coordinates and widths to be used to "map" to and from a specific grapehme cluster segment.
+   2. Display index which allows `crossterm` column coordinates and widths to be used to "map" to and from a specific grapheme cluster segment.
 More documentation is provided in the `unicode_string.ext.rs` file and the `test_unicode_string_ext.rs` file is great to see the API in action.